Double Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
-Water temperature is a refreshing 68 degrees F, good for a quick swim.
-Expect adequate dissolved oxygen levels.
+Flow is about average for this time of year.
+The water is a comfortable 78 degrees F, pleasant for swimming.
+Expect low dissolved oxygen levels.
 Mineral content is typical.

 Water Quality